 Where stocks and options differ is not only that options expire whereas stocks don’t but also that option values can change even if an underlying stock does not change price whatsoever!

-While it may feel like sledding uphill to get comfortable with options terminology, the rewards are worth the effort because you can learn how to proactively generate income via covered call strategies and protect stocks against downturns using married put strategies.
+While it may feel like sledding uphill to get comfortable with options terminology, the rewards are worth the time taken to learn because you can learn how to proactively generate income via covered call strategies and protect stocks against downturns using married put strategies.

 Keep in mind that if you do trade actively, you may be at risk of paying short-term capital gains taxes, which tend to be higher than the long-term capital gains taxes paid by buy-and-hold investors.

-Plus, trading commissions costs may add up more quickly, even if you are with a top broker that charges very reasonable commissions like TD Ameritrade.
+Plus, trading commissions costs may add up more quickly, even if you are with a top broker that charges very reasonable commissions.

 Like options, futures are regularly used both to speculate on future price changes and to hedge against price changes in underlying assets.